|Chiefshead Northwest Face

 Jun 13, 2005

 A spectacular route on one of the most majestic alpine faces in the Park.
-Indeed it is a "bolted" route, but don't think for a second that you are coming up here to do a "sport" route!
-There is always good pro fairly close by at the hard parts, but on easier ground (5.7 to 5.8) be prepared to take it out quite a ways...
+Indeed it is a "bolted" route but not a "sport" route.
+There is always good pro fairly close by at the hard parts, but on easier ground (up to 5.9) be prepared to take it out 'quite' a ways....
 Kudos to the authors of this route for not putting in a fatty every 6 feet.

 Jun 13, 2005